Thijs van Ede

 About Me

-I am currently a PhD candidate at the Services and Cyber Security (SCS) group at the University of Twente under the supervision of Andrea Continella, Andreas Peter and Maarten van Steen.
-My research interests are in various aspects of system security, such as network analysis mobile security and anomaly detection in evolving systems.
-I carry out this research in the project: EVolutionary Intrusion DEtectioN for Changing Environments (EVIDENCE).
-In this project I focus on developing anomaly-based network intrusion detection techniques to detect malicious software which are also capable of automatically evolving with benign changes.
+I am currently an assistant professor at the Semantics, Cybersecurity and services (SCS) group at the University of Twente.
+Before that, I did my PhD under the supervision of Andrea Continella, Andreas Peter and Maarten van Steen.
+My research interests are on the intersection between security and artificial intelligence.
+I have carried out projects involving processing of Cyber Threat Intelligence (CTI), network analysis mobile security and anomaly detection in evolving systems.
+I carried out this research in the project: EVolutionary Intrusion DEtectioN for Changing Environments (EVIDENCE).

 In January 2020, I joined the SecLab at UC Santa Barbara as a visiting researcher with Giovanni Vigna and Christopher Kruegel for six months.
 Together with Lastline (now VMware) we worked on detecting network attack patterns using artificial intelligence.